davidlahoz/Cloudflare-Domain-Email-Security-Lockdown/README.md

 ./cf-lockdown.sh
 ```

+The script will:
+- Show a colorized interface with clear status messages
+- Prompt for confirmation before modifying existing DNS records
+- Create a timestamped log file (`cf-lockdown-YYYYMMDD-HHMMSS.log`) with all changes
+- Display a summary report of successful, failed, and skipped domains

 ## What it does

 - Sets SPF record to `v=spf1 -all` (hard fail)
 - Sets null MX record to prevent email delivery
 - Sets DMARC policy to `v=DMARC1; p=reject; sp=reject; adkim=s; aspf=s;` (strict rejection)
+- **Interactive prompts** - asks before overwriting existing DNS records
+- **Comprehensive logging** - saves detailed audit trail of all changes
+- **Smart detection** - skips records that are already correctly configured
 - Protects against email-based phishing and spoofing using your domains

 ## Requirements